alex4108/scoreboard/README.md

 * docker-compose
 * Supports docker engines for `linux/amd64` and `linux/arm/v7` architectures.
 You can see my [notes](https://github.com/alex4108/scoreboard/issues/1) and [frontend/build.sh](https://github.com/alex4108/scoreboard/blob/main/frontend/build.sh) or [backend/build.sh](https://github.com/alex4108/scoreboard/blob/main/backend/build.sh) for how I set this up using [Travis-CI](https://travis-ci.com)

-`docker-compose up -d`
+By default, the container uses the configuration from `frontend/nginx/`.
+The application will require port 80 to be available, however this can be modified in the docker-compose file to meet your needs.

+`bash run-production.sh` (requires root or member of "docker" group)

 ### Production (TLS)

+When using TLS, the `frontend/nginx-ssl/` configuration file is used in place of nginx's default.
+Additionally, port 443 will be used to serve HTTPS, and 80 will be configured to redirect to HTTPS.

 1. Place your Certificate at `./certs/sslCert.pem`
 1. Place your Key file at `./certs/sslKey.pem`
-1. Start the docker-compose-ssl.yml file: `docker-compose -f docker-compose-ssl.yml up -d`
+1. Start the docker-compose-ssl.yml file: `bash run-production-tls.sh`

-When using TLS, the `frontend/nginx/` configuration file is used in place of nginx's default.

 #### linux/arm/v7 & mongodb do not agree